Polar Header Image

 What if my plans change or I become ill before the train ride?

 Unfortunately, all tickets are non-exchangeable, non-transferrable, and non-refundable.
-This includes if the train is operational but the guest for any reason chooses not to ride.
+This includes if the train is operational but the guest for any reason chooses not to ride or is prevented from attending their scheduled departure.

 What if I miss my scheduled departure?

 The Polar Express operates on a very tight schedule.
 All trains leave exactly on time.
-No latecomers can be admitted, and no refunds, exchanges, or vouchers can be given for guests who miss their scheduled departure.
+No latecomers can be admitted, and no refunds, exchanges, or vouchers can be given for guests who miss their scheduled departure for any reason.
 Please plan to arrive 30 minutes before your departure time.

 Can the train accommodate wheelchairs?

-Yes, our train is equipped with a wheelchair lift and 4 ADA-accessible seats per train.
+Yes, our platform is equipped with a wheelchair lift.
+The train has 4 ADA-accessible seats per departure.

 Does Santa come on the train?